RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 their medical device.
 The clinical report demonstrated that the use of

-their device was safe and could support the initiation of a phase II
+their device was safe and could support the initiation of phase II

 prospective clinical study in this patient population.
 All of this work